-A specific definition of the curriculum within a programme, which begins Main subject immediately from year 1 or following the foundation year.
+Main subject A specific definition of the curriculum within a programme, which begins immediately from year 1 or following the foundation year. ( contributes to the competencies associated with the programme and that is directly related to the study programme(s)'s registration in the CROHO.

-That part of the Bachelor's programme with a study load of 210 credits that Major contributes to the competencies associated with the programme and that is directly related to the study programme(s)'s registration in the CROHO.
+That part of the Bachelor's programme with a study load of 210 credits that Major load of 30 credits that contributes to generic or specific competencies.

-Minor Programme of optional subjects within a Bachelor's programme with a study load of 30 credits that contributes to generic or specific competencies.

-Minor regulations Regulations that describe the content, the education components, the testing and the completion of a minor.
+Programme of optional subjects within a Bachelor's programme with a study Minor and the completion of a minor.
 The regulations of all minors offered by Fontys can be found on the Fontys website (www.fontys.nl/minors).
 The regulations of the minors associated with a particular study programme have been included as an appendix of the study programme's TER.